 A marvellous May half term

-Doesn't it feel like spring has finally sprung with Britain bursting into bloom and the 'Beast from the East' firmly behind us!
+Doesn't it feel like spring has finally sprung with Britain bursting into bloom and freckle-covered faces aplenty!
 The fast-approaching May half term offers the opportunity for families to escape together for some pre-summer adventures.

-It must be said that May is looking mighty fine in this corner of the country with lots of super events on the half term horizon.
+We have rounded up some of the best family friendly events for the May half term in the Scottish Borders, Northumberland and East Lothian.
+It must be said that May is looking mighty fine in this corner of the country with lots of super events on the half term horizon!

 Amble Puffin Festival